hilsonshrestha/cs539-final/README.md

 # m2_transformer
 ## Environment setup

-Clone the repository and create the `m2release` conda environment using the `environment.yml` file.
+The concerned files are in the m2_transformer folder.
+Create the `m2release` conda environment using the `environment.yml` file.

 Download spacy data by executing the following command:
 ```